davidmytton/home/content/blog/2023-01-16-oxford-phd/index.md

 ## Start of term

 Oxford is unusual in how short the terms are.
 Michaelmas 2022 started on Oct 9, 2022, and finished on Dec 3, 2022.
-Hilary 2023 is about to start (Jan 15) and finishes on Mar 11.
+Hilary 2023 has just started (Jan 15) and finishes on Mar 11.
 Most of my time is self-directed and not based in Oxford, so the terms are less relevant.
 However, I decided to spend the first 2 weeks of the term physically in Oxford so I could enjoy all the benefits of being at such a historic university.

 Oxford is famously made up of different colleges (45 in total) and all students are members of a college.
-However, unlike undergraduate degrees where you apply and are offered a college place, graduate applications are made to a particular department.
+However, unlike undergraduate degrees where you are primarily based in a college so it is the college who offers the place, graduate applications are made to a particular department.
 If the department offers you a place, you are guaranteed a place by a college.
-You can specify a preference, but there’s no public information about how colleges choose and how successful applicants are distributed.
+You can specify a preference, but there’s no public information about how colleges choose to make an offer and how successful applicants are distributed.
 I was offered a place by a different college ([Kellogg](https://www.kellogg.ox.ac.uk/)) from the one I expressed a preference for.
 This seemed to be the case for many other people I spoke to.

 For undergraduates, the college is a big part of the experience – it’s where they live, eat, socialize, and have tutorials.
 For graduate students, the